pursuit-florence/Modesty-backend/README.md

 npm start

-The backend server will run on [The Modesty Apparel Backend](http://localhost:3300).
+The backend server will run on [The Modesty Apparel localhost Backend](http://localhost:3300).

 ## API Endpoints
 - GET /api/categories: Get all categories.